utsav0/daily-dev-tips/src/pages/posts/creating-a-newsletter-layout-with-tailwind.md

 </div>
 ```

-Quite a big chunk, but we start by adding the category called `Health`.
+Quite a big chunk, but we start by adding the category `Health`.
 You will see its absolute position with a margin-top.
 This will offset it from the top a little bit.
 Inside that, you find the `<span>` element used to create the purple line to the right.

 The next element is the actual text.
 We also position this absolute but use flex to span it over the full height and use `items-center` to get the text in the middle.